An effective version of Schm\"udgen's Positivstellensatz for the hypercube: Concluding remarks

 We refer to the works \cite{deKlerkLaurent2020,SlotLaurent2021b} (and further references therein) for the analysis of hierarchies of upper bounds (obtained by minimizing the expected value of $f$ on $S$ with respect to a sum-of-squares density).

-The most commonly used hierarchies of lower bounds are defined in terms of sums-of-squares decompositions in the \emph{quadratic module} of $S$, being the set of conic combinations of the form $\sigma_0+\sum_{j=1}^m \sigma_jg_j$ with $\sigma_j\in \Sigma[\x]$.
+The most commonly used hierarchies of lower bounds are defined in terms of sums-of-squares decompositions in the \emph{quadratic module} of $S$, being the set of conic combinations of the form $\sigma_0+\sum_{j=1}^m \sigma_jg_j$ with $\sigma_j\in \Sigma[\x]$. {Such decompositions are called \emph{Putinar-type} certificates}.
 In comparison, the \emph{preordering} $Q(S)$ also involves conic combinations of the \emph{products} of the $g_j$.
 In \cite{NieSchweighofer} a degree bound in $O(\exp(\eta^{-c}))$ is given for the quadratic module, where $c>0$ is a constant depending on $S$.

-In an upcoming work \cite{BaldiMourrain2021b}, the authors are able to improve this result to obtain a bound with a polynomial dependency on $\eta$.
+In a {recent} work \cite{BaldiMourrain2021b}, Baldi \& Mourrain are able to improve this result to obtain a bound with a polynomial dependency on $\eta$.
 Roughly speaking, their method of proof relies on embedding the semialgebraic set $S$ in a box $[-R, R]^n$ of large enough size $R>0$, and then relating positivity certificates on $S$ to those on $[-R, R]^n$.
 Our present result on $[-1, 1]^n$ then allows them to conclude their analysis.
 Their argument relies on the fact the constant $C(n, d)$ in Theorem~\ref{THM:main} may be chosen to depend polynomially on the degree $d$ of $f$.
 Such a dependence was not shown in the earlier work \cite{deKlerkLaurent2010}.

+{Note that it has been shown in \cite{Nie2014} that the hierarchies of bounds based on Putinar type representations have {\em finite} convergence for {\em generic} problems.
+However, and perhaps somewhat surprisingly, their convergence analysis (for general problems) has remained a challenging problem.}

-Finally, we note that a polynomial degree bound was shown already \cite{MaiMagron-PV-2021} for a slightly different hierarchy, based on Putinar-Vasilescu type representations, which give a decomposition in the quadratic module after multiplying the polynomial $f+\eta$ by a suitable power $(1+\sum_{i=1}^n\|x\|^2)^k$ (under some conditions).
+We also wish to note that a polynomial degree bound was shown already in \cite{MaiMagron-PV-2021} for a slightly different hierarchy, based on Putinar-Vasilescu type representations, which give a decomposition in the quadratic module after multiplying the polynomial $f+\eta$ by a suitable power $(1+\sum_{i=1}^n\|\x\|^2)^k$ (under some conditions).